PCJohn/attractors/README.md

 **Hopfield nets with discrete states**

 A standard Hopfield model pushes states towards attractors.
 Once in a basin, the state is stable and doesn't move around (gif on the left).
-Following [1], we can add cross-terms to the weight matrix to make the state hop around over attractors (gif on the right).
+Following section 5.2 in [1], we can add cross-terms to the weight matrix to make the state hop around over attractors (gif on the right).
 This lets us store sequences of discrete symbols.

       cd hopfield
       python hopfield.py lookup     # standard hopfield memory lookup